MarcoApollonio02/ProjectRetiLogiche/README.md

 ## Request and Explanation

-We were asked to implement a digital logic project for the course "Progetto di Reti Logiche" course.
+We were asked to implement a digital logic project for the course "Progetto di Reti Logiche" course, academic year 2023-2024.
 The main objective was to design, simulate, and verify a combinational/sequential circuit based on the provided specifications.

 For more details, see the [`Request`](./Request) folder in this repository.